 Patience and commitment:

 As much as it pains companies to hear this, building a world-class customer culture is not an overnight exercise – nor is it one that can be completely outsourced.
 Like it or not, the most successful customer-centric organisations in the world are built in an iterative fashion over a number of years.
 Customer culture is slowly altered, collection practices are refined, analyses are increased in complexity, and action becomes widespread and aspirational.
 All along this journey, leadership must demonstrate patience and commitment to the process and vision.

 Follow these best practices when building your program

 The Voice of the Customer provides early warnings and direction for your success, directly from the people who really matter—your customers.
-Employ these five “must-haves” to realize continuous improvement in your VoC program.
+Employ these five “must-haves” to realise continuous improvement in your VoC program.

 Connect feedback across data channels

-Many organizations rely on one or two channels to measure and optimize their interactions with customers, which limits the accuracy and depth of customer insights.
-Without an omni-channel feedback tool, voice of the customer programs offer incomplete information about customer preference, behavior, and satisfaction.
-Additionally, leading brands and organizations want to collect customer feedback everywhere their customers are so they can create a more seamless customer experience.
+Many organisations rely on one or two channels to measure and optimise their interactions with customers, which limits the accuracy and depth of customer insights.
+Without an omni-channel feedback tool, voice of the customer programs offer incomplete information about customer preference, behaviour, and satisfaction.
+Additionally, leading brands and organisations want to collect customer feedback everywhere their customers are so they can create a more seamless customer experience.

 Collaboration across departments with action planning

 To create an effective VoC program, multiple departments must be involved in collecting, analysing and acting on the insights.
 It should be easy to collaborate across departments using action planning tools — Qualtrics allows you to tag owners, set deadlines, and even supply step-by-step guidance to enable everyone to delight their customers.

 Incorporate the voice of the employee